 It was that time again – farinha time. 😦

-Saying he was hungry, Mamede ducked into the hold and started passing up the cooking gear: the condiment box, wood for the fire, the stew pot, a frying pan.
+Saying he was hungry, Mamede ducked into the hold and started passing up the cooking gear: the condiment box, the stew pot, a frying pan.
 The fire can was already on deck, sitting beside the icebox where it had been placed after lunch.
 Fire vs. ice.

 Mamede climbed out of the hold clasping something in his right hand.
 At first I didn’t recognize what he had — it seemed so out of place.
 And it was out of place: a one-pound package of spaghetti pasta.
 When I finally realized what I was looking at, I caught my breath.
 What’s going on?
 Am I dreaming?
 Is this for real?
 Deprived of my normal diet for so very long, I was having a hard time putting two and two together.

 When Mamede saw me staring, mouth agape and looking bewildered, he stopped and raised the package above his head to gain our attention.
 For its tubular shape and straw like color, the pasta could have easily passed for an ancient scroll (albeit, one wrapped in cellophane).
 The fact that Mamede looked so perfect for the part — unshaven and plainly dressed, barefoot and browned by the sun — only contributed to the biblical image.
 Pausing for effect, he waved the package back and forth and said in a loud, clear voice,